ekhunayn/Getting-and-Cleaning-data-Course-Project/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-`averages_data.txt`: is the output result of the 5th step.
+`averages.txt`: is the output result of the 5th step.